gimyboya/Typescript-Catapult/README.md

   </p>
 </p>

-A fully automated Typescript environment to get you started building your tools for catapult.
+A fully automated Typescript environment to get you started building your tools

 # Easy as 1,2,3